filecoin-project/FIPs/FRCs/frc-f3_delegated_authority.md

 ## Security Considerations
 <!--All FIPs must contain a section that discusses the security implications/considerations relevant to the proposed change.
 Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 E.g. include security-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 FIP submissions missing the "Security Considerations" section will be rejected.
 A FIP cannot proceed to status "Final" without a Security Considerations discussion deemed sufficient by the reviewers.-->
-The following checks and balances are in place to avoid blind-siding anyone in the network and to use the collective community to catch any potential mistakes or security issues:
+The following checks and balances are in place to avoid blindsiding anyone in the network and to use the collective community to catch any potential mistakes or security issues:

 1. “the smart contract” code will be open for review for at least a week to help catch any potential vulnerabilities.
     1. Note: we are not planning for this contract to be formally audited because of its simple logic and no user assets being directly at stake.
 2. The nv25-compatible Lotus/Forest/Venus releases will hardcode “the smart contract” address such that getting clients to use a tampered-version would require a network version.
 The PRs for hardcoding “the smart contract” address will be open for review for at least 2 days to allow for verification.
 (And of course since implementations are open source, the contract can be verified at any point.)
 See [below](#why-do-implementations-only-hardcode-the-contract-address-vs-other-metadata) for why other contract metadata isn't hardcoded.
 3. Updating the state of “the smart contract” with the bootstrap epoch and “good parameter set” will require signing from “the multisig contract”, which has three separate but knowledgeable signing groups (Lotus, Forest, and Venus maintainers).
 The corresponding blockchain message id will be shared on Slack, GitHub, etc. for clear visibility.
-4. The bootstrap epoch set in the message above will be at least 72 hours in the future, providing one more window to course correct.
+4. The bootstrap epoch set in the message above will be at least 72 hours in the future, providing one more window to course-correct.
 5. “the smart contract” code will disregard any bootstrap updates that are 6 months in future of the contract creation date, ensuring this one-time setting mechanism has an upper bound.
 (It’s expected that its “used once finalization” will occur well before this “self-disablement”.)
 6. The “good parameter set” and bootstrap epoch cannot be updated if “the smart contract” has a bootstrap epoch set that is in the past.
 (This conforms to “use only once and then finalize”.)